Nov. 20, 1910- Pauli Murray was born in Baltimore, Maryland to Agnes Fitzgerald and William Murray.

 1938 – She attempts to gain admission as a graduate student at the University of North Carolina at Chapel Hill.
 The NAACP supported Pauli Murray in challenging this policy however the NAACP decides not to pursue the case because of Pauli Murray’s New York resident status.

 1940 – Pauli Murray joins the Fellowship of Reconciliation, a Christian organization.
 She is arrested and jailed for protesting Virginia law requiring segregation on buses.
 She refused to sit on broken seats at the back of the bus.
-She had been traveling to try to raise money to pay for legal fees for Odell Waller, a black sharecropper who was accused of murder.
+She was traveling back to Durham for the Easter holiday with her friend Adelene McBean.

 1941 – She entered Howard Law School and encounters overt sex discrimination from faculty and students.
 While a student she participates in restaurant sit-ins attempting to desegregate these public facilities in African-American communities.